Lboy11/ParallelMamba-Seg3D/README.md

-# Gradient-guided-Modality-Decoupling-for-Missing-Modality-Robustness
+# Resilient Missing-Modality MRI Segmentation Based on Mamba State-Space Modeling and Information-Theoretic Criteria
-Official implementatation for paper: Gradient-guided Modality Decoupling for Missing Modality Robustness
+Official implementatation for paper: Resilient Missing-Modality MRI Segmentation Based on Mamba State-Space Modeling and Information-Theoretic Criteria

 ## Environment
 The required libraries are listed in `environment.yml`